Kaleb-07/Travel-Landing/README.md

 2. **Review browser console** for error messages
 3. **Test in different browsers** to isolate issues
 4. **Verify file structure** and dependencies

-**Made with ❤️ for travelers around the world** you can not control when life knocks you down but you can control when to get back up friends problem is my problem is it worthy for you? coding is worthy